Logo

 An inherited instance profile of MedComMessagingMessage SHALL follow the generic concept of the MedComMessagingMessage as outlined here: Click here to read more about the MedComMessagingMessage (Bundle) in IG for MedCom Message

-1.1 MedComMessingMessage Rules
+1.1 MedComMessagingMessage Rules

-MedComMessingMessage Rules
+MedComMessagingMessage Rules

 A MedCom FHIR Message SHALL be a Bundle resource of type “message”